 Attractive ways of obtaining a visa to work in Germany have been created for IT experts outside the European Union (so-called "third countries").

 If you are an IT graduate with a specific job offer, you may obtain the EU Blue Card.
 This is a particularly popular residence permit that comes with many advantages.
 You can then apply for a permanent residence permit in Germany in less than three years.
 You may qualify for other types of visas as an IT specialist, such as the work visa for qualified professionals for the purpose of employment.
 You can also obtain it if you have acquired your IT skills through vocational training.

 Do you have no formal vocational qualification or university degree, but you do have enthusiasm and proven expertise in the field you work in?
-If so, your professional experience and theoretical knowledge may be sufficient for you to obtain a visa as a skilled IT worker in Germany.
+If so, your professional experience may be sufficient for you to obtain a visa to work as a skilled IT worker in Germany.

 Irrespective of which residence permit you need to apply for, please note that a concrete job offer is the most important requirement and the first step towards your IT career in Germany.
 You can find out more about the visa process here.